With Love

 The ETS girl told me to return to the office to wait for the train 30 minutes before departure time.
 When I arrived in the evening, I was quite surprised to see the crowd outside the office!
 There were seats inside for customers but those were for passengers waiting to buy their tickets.
 Those of us who already had tickets were basically milling around outside the office.
 Some, like me, just sat on the floor.

 We waited until the time the train was supposed to arrive and then were ushered by an ETS “stewardess” to Platform 2, where the train was supposed to stop.
 The platform was dark and hot (it’s underground) and there was no where to sit at all.
 The floor was inviting but dirty.
 We waited this way, luckily no one fainted, until the train arrived after a 30-minute delay.
 What a relief it was to hop on board the electric train!!!
-Since it was only the second day the train was in service, I had already expected to encounter teething problems.
-I just felt that it would be awful for anyone who was not fit enough to wait for the train like that.
-Anyway, we found our seats and the train went on its way.

 Hey, thanks for the review!
 I plan to take the train back to Ipoh tomorrow morning.
 Better go on it now rather than later when it hits RM50 huh?